-All students will have criminal background check prior to enrollment and cannot be accepted into any program with a felony conviction.
+On enrollment students must attest to a clear criminal background.
+All students will have a criminal background check during the students first term.
 The fee for this background check is the responsibility of the prospective student and is assessed on enrollment.
 A criminal background may also hinder your ability to obtain employment in the medical field and/or your eligibility to sit for credentialing exams.
 If a student is convicted of a felony during the course of their schooling that student will be immediately dismissed.